Last updated on November 22nd, 2021

 Based on all this info, here are a few of the most productive types of spring bass fishing lures that you ought to consider for your next pre-spawn fishing trip.

 - Flashy Umbrella Rigs – These are highly visible pre-spawn bass fishing lures, and the imitation of a school of tasty morsels can be irresistible.
-Let one of these slide through that medium depth water within reach of structure like bridges, docks, and vegetation that’s likely to hold a few largemouth.
+Let one of these slide through that medium depth water within reach of structures like bridges, docks, and vegetation that’s likely to hold a few largemouth.

 - Versatile Jerkbaits – Because female bass can be known to lay upon flats waiting to pair off for spawning, having something rigged weedless to dart in and out of shallower vegetation could seriously pay off.